internetarchive/dyno/README.md

 ![Dino Inspecting](dyno.jpg)

-- [.gitlab-ci.yml](.gitlab-ci.yml) for example usage.  you can copy that into your gitlab-stored repo (and extend - if desired - from there) xxx
+- [.github/workflows/cicd.yml](.github/workflows/cicd.yml) for example usage.  you can copy that into your github repo, using same subdir structure (and extend - if desired - from there)
 - [lint](lint) is the actual script that runs various linters over your JS

 You can also run `mocha` + `expectations` like tests over your JS files.

-## Usage examples
+## Command line usage examples
 ```bash
 docker run --rm -it ghcr.io/internetarchive/dyno:main